-The numerical problems accompanying the apparition of multiple coexisting phases have been long-faced in Physics or Chemistry.
+The numerical problems associated with the apparition of multiple coexisting phases have long been known in Physics or Chemistry.
 One of the possible solutions is to break the metastability with external constraints.
-This idea can be easily implemented using biased-MC or reweighting methods, such as the Umbrella Sampling method~\cite{torrie1977nonphysical}, microcanonical methods~\cite{lustig1998microcanonical,martin2007microcanonical}, or the Tethered MC (TMC) method ~\cite{fernandez2009tethered,fernandez2012equilibrium,martin2011tethered}, that will be adapted here to the training and generation sampling of RBMs.
+This idea can be easily implemented using biased MC or reweighting methods, such as the Umbrella Sampling method~\cite{torrie1977nonphysical}, microcanonical methods~\cite{lustig1998microcanonical,martin2007microcanonical}, or the Tethered MC (TMC) method ~\cite{fernandez2009tethered,fernandez2012equilibrium,martin2011tethered}, which is adapted here to training and generation sampling of RBMs.